Gateway PhD in Library and Information Management

 The Gateway PhD program is an international doctoral degree program that prepares individuals for research, faculty, and leadership positions in the field of library and information science.

-The San José State University School of Information provides a gateway to the Doctorate of Philosophy degree in Library and Information Management conferred by Manchester Metropolitan University in Manchester, England.
-Through this partnership, post-graduate researchers have the unique opportunity to virtually attend Manchester Met and reap the benefits of instruction and supervision from faculty members at both universities.
+The San José State University School of Information provides a gateway to the Doctor of Philosophy degree in Library and Information Management conferred by Manchester Metropolitan University (MMU) in Manchester, England.
+Through this partnership, post-graduate researchers have the unique opportunity to virtually attend MMU and reap the benefits of instruction and supervision from faculty members at both universities.

 The Gateway PhD program was previously offered through a partnership with Queensland University of Technology in Brisbane, Australia, from its inception in 2008 through 2021.
 Graduates have been recognized with numerous awards and honors for their original research.

 Learn more about the Gateway PhD program.
-Register to attend one of the upcoming virtual Gateway PhD Open Houses on July 11 and September 7.
-Watch a recording of a 2022 information session.
+Watch a recording of the September 2023 information session.

 Convenient Online Learning